 4. University of Washington

 The University of Washington DNP in Nurse Midwifery program is one of the most comprehensive certified midwife programs available right now.
-The first year is a hybrid program, 50/50 online and in person, and will take students through the steps to build a solid foundation to be not only an expert in their field, but a pillar of their professional community, covering leadership, appraisal, health systems and policy and quality improvement.
-More than 20 diverse sites give nurse midwifery students a wide range of experience.
-Not many online nurse midwifery programs are so devoted to creating not just great professionals, but people who may have an impact on the health industry at large.
+The first year is a hybrid program, 50/50 online and in person, and will take students through the steps to build a solid foundation to be not only an expert in their field, but a pillar of their professional community, covering leadership, appraisal, health systems and policy, and quality improvement.
+More than 20 diverse sites give nurse-midwifery students a wide range of experience.
+Not many online nurse midwifery programs are so devoted to creating not just great professionals, but people who may impact the health industry at large.

 Format: Hybrid (on-campus once a week)